bamidev/browser-window/docs/GETTING-STARTED.md

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .
 ```
 Keep in mind that currently, it seems that the CEF wrapper library misses some symbols in release mode.
-Just keep that in mind.
+This can cause some linker errors when trying to compile against the Release binaries.

-### Unix-like Operating Systems
+#### Unix-like Systems

 After you have run `cmake`, you can just simply run `make`.
 This will build CEF.

-### Windows
+#### Windows

 A newly generated Visual Studio solution has been generated in the folder.
-You should build this solution's Release target.
+You should build this solution's Release target with [Visual Studio](https://visualstudio.microsoft.com/vs/).
 However, before you do, you need to change one setting in the project's settings.

 Goto Project -> Properties -> Configuration Properties -> C/C++ -> Code Generation